bgpurzycki/MoralityandtheGods/README.md

 # MoralityandtheGods
-Code and data for Morality and the Gods
+Code and data for Purzycki, B. G. (forthcoming).
+Morality and the Gods.
+Cambridge: Cambridge University Press.